minio/docs/source/object-retention/minio-object-locking.rst

 users, including the :ref:`MinIO root <minio-users-root>` user.

 ``COMPLIANCE`` locked objects enforce complete immutability for locked objects.
-However, you cannot change or remove the lock before the configured retention duration has passed.
+You cannot change or remove the lock before the configured retention duration has passed.

 The MinIO ``COMPLIANCE`` lock is functionally identical to the